darthoctopus/reggae/docs/quickstart.md

 Once initial guesses for these parameters have been supplied to the GUI, we recommend that you first tweak them until the predicted locations of mode frequencies in the echelle-diagram panel line up with the positions of peaks in the actual echelle power diagram.
 Once this has been achieved, the goodness of fit of the PSD model may be iteratively improved by optimizing the likelihood function in one variable at a time, keeping all the others fixed.
 We recommend finding a good value of the normalisation factor first before beginning to tweak the others.

-When you are satisfied with you manually tuned value of these asymptotic parameters, you may then use more sophisticated techniques (numerical optimisation or nested sampling), which we expose through the GUI if you prefer to operate through it.
+When you are satisfied with your manually tuned values of these asymptotic parameters, you may then use more sophisticated techniques (numerical optimisation or nested sampling), which we expose through the GUI if you prefer to operate through it.
 Alternatively, these commonly-used routines are also implemented as methods of the {class}`~reggae.dipolestar.DipoleStar` object, if you should prefer for long-running tasks to be run in standalone scripts.

 ## Saving Your Work